-Adolescence Education (Grades 7-12) 5-Year Programs

-BA and MSED Five Year Programs
+Adolescence Education (Grades 7-12) 5 yr programs BA and MSED Five Year Programs

 Currently MSMC has five year combined programs available for undergraduates who qualify in Biology, Chemistry, English and History/Social Studies.
 These programs are designed for students interested in teaching grades 7-12.
 Students may be admitted and allowed to stay in these programs based on criteria listed under the respective majors and a continued 3.0 or better GPA.
-MSMC is seeking approval from New York State for five year programs in Mathematics and adolescence education.
-These programs may also be pursued with the dual certification of special education at either level.